deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 Create Fitting Model
 --------------------

-NMR spectra are like dog breeds; each can appear and behave quite differently.
 To create a proper fitting model, we need more information about the nuclei being observed, the material's phase, and some idea about the local structure around the atoms holding the observed nuclei.
 In this example, we know that we are working with :math:`^{27}\text{Al}`, a quadrupolar nucleus with a half-integer spin of 5/2.
 The material, :math:`\text{Al(acac)$_2$}`,